-Keeping a spending diary is the third of Debt Camel‘s 2014 resolutions.
-If you feel your money just vanishes or you are worried your budget isn’t realistic, a spending diary will give you the facts you need to take control.
+If you feel your money just vanishes or you are worried your budget isn’t realistic, tracking your spending will give you the facts you need to take control.
 Without knowing what you actually spend, all too often plans to cut back are just good intentions that don’t work in practice.

 Why you need a spending diary